11 Predictive modelling and machine learning

 x <- matrix(rnorm(n*p), n, p)

-# Simulate response variable:
+# Simulate the response variable:

 y <- 2*x[,1] + x[,2] - 3*x[,3] + 0.5*x[,4] + 0.25*x[,5] + rnorm(n)